 The total amount of the Combined Entity's authorized capitalized stock consists of (a) 160,000,000 shares of Common Stock, par value \$0.0001 per share, and (b) 10,000,000 shares of preferred stock of the Combined Entity.
-The Combined Entity is expected to have 30,166,102 shares of Common Stock outstanding and no shares of Combined Entity preferred stock outstanding immediately after the consummation of the Business Combination (assuming no exercise of Warrants).
+The Combined Entity is expected to have 30,259,892 shares of Common Stock outstanding and no shares of Combined Entity preferred stock outstanding immediately after the consummation of the Business Combination (assuming no exercise of Warrants, and making the additional assumptions described in the section entitled "The Offering").